weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 functionality.
 In this task, you will create an eDiscovery case that searches for confidential information being disseminated through email.

 Because eDiscovery cases can oftentimes hold sensitive information that may not be suitable for every administrator to review, many organizations want to control who has permission to view eDiscovery search results.
 To support this scenario, some Microsoft 365 administrator roles provide permission for users to create eDiscovery cases, but they do not include permission to view the search results.
-Only the new eDiscovery Manager role that is assigned in the Security and Complianc center provides permission to view search results.
+Only the new eDiscovery Manager role that is assigned in the Security and Compliance center provides permission to view search results.

 Back in Task 1, you assigned the Compliance administrator role to Nestor Wilke.
-While a Compliance admin can create an eDiscovery case and perform a corresponding search, the admin is not able to view the search results unless he or she is assigned the eDiscovery Manager role in the Security and Compliance center.
+While a Compliance admin can create an eDiscovery case and perform a corresponding search, the admin is not able to view the search results unless he or she is also assigned the eDiscovery Manager role.
 Because you assigned Nestor the Compliance admin role, he now has permission to create an eDiscovery case and initiate an eDiscovery search; however, since you did not assign him the eDiscovery Manager role, he does not have permission to view the search results.
 In this task, you will verify this permission design by logging in as
-Nestor, creating an eDiscovery case, initiating the search, and then seeing what happens with the search results.
+Nestor, creating an eDiscovery case, initiating the search, and then validating what happens with the search results.

 **Note:** It normally takes about 60 minutes for a new role assignment to fully